 SECRETS OF BATH:

 Bath is an iconic city bursting with a rich history stretching back thousands of years.
 It is the only destination in the UK, where the entire town is a designated UNESCO World Heritage Site.
 Besides, the world`s first stamp was sent from here and the planet Uranus was also discovered in Bath.

 The city of Bath`s got many attractions and activities – so we sifted and sorted to bring you the very finest Bath has to offer.

-Overflowing with steaming water directly from the Sacred Spring at the corner of bath, the Great Bath is the main feature of the ancient bath.
+Overflowing with steaming water directly from the Sacred Spring at the corner of the bath, the Great Bath is the main feature of the ancient bath.
 The 1.6 metres deep steaming pool once covered with a roof over the bath is a centrepiece of the Roman Baths complex.

 TEMPLE OF COURTYARD, MINERVA AND MUSEUM

 The Roman Bath is so much more than just the bathing complex.
 It is also home to the Sulis Minerva Temple, numerous statues and the museum with Roman finds.
 Walkthrough the suspended passage above the Temple courtyard and explore what once was the sacred area for the Romans.

 CHANGING ROOMS AND SAUNAS